act-rules/act-rules.github.io/pages/glossary/can-be-targeted-by-pointer-event.md

 As a consequence, this definition has these two known limitations:

 - Not all HTML elements that can actually be targeted by a pointer event match this definition.
 For example, an author may build custom buttons without giving them an appropriate role or making them [focusable][]; or content overflowing the [border box][] is clickable.
-Elements that can be targeted by pointer events but do not match this definition likely fail either [Success Criterion 4.1.2 Name, Role, Value][sc412] or [Success Criterion 2.1.1 Keyboard][sc211].
+Elements that can actually be targeted by pointer events but do not match this definition likely fail either [Success Criterion 4.1.2 Name, Role, Value][sc412] or [Success Criterion 2.1.1 Keyboard][sc211].
 - Not all HTML elements that match this definition can actually be targeted by a pointer event.
 For example, when the actual clickable area does not cover the full [border box][] and is entirely covered by other elements, or when the element has an event handler that does nothing.
-Elements that match this definition but cannot be targeted by pointer events likely fail [Success Criterion 2.5.6 Concurrent Input Mechanisms][sc256].
+Elements that match this definition but cannot actually be targeted by pointer events likely fail [Success Criterion 2.5.6 Concurrent Input Mechanisms][sc256].

 [border box]: https://www.w3.org/TR/css-box-3/#border-box 'CSS definition of Border Box'
 [clickable area]: #clickable-area 'Definition of Clickable Area'